wenqioliviadi/wenqioliviadi.github.io/README.md

 - Shadowed Dr. Wenjia Liu for patients with Crohn's disease and helped record documenting findings from patient exams and assessments
 - Helped integrate data & non-statistical information for projects of different clinical trial stages for ethics review meetings by developing a new information input system using Excel greatly increased the working efficiency

+**Researcher @ iGEM Rochester 2023, International Genetically Engineered Machine (_February 2023 - December 2023_)**
+- **Wetlab**:
+- helped conduct cell viability experiments, PCR, PCR product extraction, High-Performance Liquid Chromatography (HPLC) experiments for detecting the final products
+- **Drylab**:
+- Aimed to determine the effect of the presence of E. coli with different fluorescent proteins on the tensile properties of alginate materials.
+- Conducted tensile testing to assess the mechanical properties of materials, focusing on how factors such as the presence of bacteria affect the behavior of printed materials for the parallel cultured 3D bioprinting system.
+- Examined the tensile properties of three sample groups: a control group with bacteria-free 4% alginate, samples with 4% alginate cultured with green fluorescent protein (GFP)-expressing E. coli strains, and samples with 4% alginate cultured with red fluorescent protein (RFP)-expressing E. coli strains.
+- Created 3D-printed dog bone-shaped samples and placed them on LB plates containing chloramphenicol (chlora) for testing.
+- Analysed the experimental data using **MATLAB** plotting to find the stiffness, maximum force applied, cross-sectional area, and ultimate tensile strength analyzed of different sample groups.
+- **Hardware**:
+- Design-test-build extrusion parts of the dual-channeled 3D printer using **Onshape**

 **Teaching Intern @ Department of Physics and Astronomy, University of Rochester (_January 2023 - May 2023_)**
 - Ran weekly course workshops, and review sessions; as well as answered student questions in the course.